 Faye found herself walking uptown, past the Museum of Natural History, and finally turning left off Central Park West somewhere in the mid-90s.
 Faye wasn’t particularly familiar with this neighborhood, but that didn’t seem to matter as her feet apparently knew where to take her.
 The destination of this lucid sleepwalk was a small suburban theatre, a little shabby on the outside, where a Satsang meeting with renowned spiritual teacher, Evelyn Bourne, was taking place.

-Faye had never heard of Evelyn Bourne, or of Satsang for that matter, but she sat in the back and listened intently to what was being said.
-Faye was sure that everyone was speaking English, but for some reason she had no idea what anyone was talking about.
+Faye had never heard of Evelyn Bourne, or of Satsang, but she sat in the back and listened intently to what was being said.
+Faye was sure that those talking were speaking English, but for some reason she had no idea what anyone was talking about.
 As she looked around the room, however, the most puzzling experience occurred.
 Right in the middle of her confusion, Faye’s mind stopped.
-It was like the projector of her life movie just shut down in the middle of a scene, and instead there was the experience of waking up from a dream, and of feeling completely free in a way she’d never felt before.
+It was like the projector of her life movie just shut down in the middle of a scene, and instead there was the experience of waking up from a very long dream, and of finding herself feeling completely liberated in a way she’d never felt before.

 “I don’t know what’s happening to me.
 I feel quite odd, and very disoriented.
 Can you help me?”

 “Nothing to worry about, dear.
 Is this your first time in Satsang?”

 “Yes.
 I’d never heard that word before this afternoon.
 Do you know what’s happening to me?
 It doesn’t feel bad, in fact, I feel quite elated.
-I’ve never experienced anything like it in my life.
-I just have no idea what’s going on.”
+It’s just I’ve never experienced anything like it in my life.
+I have no idea what’s going on.”

 “Well, you’re in the right place.
 I would say that you’ve just been touched by Grace.”